busoc/duplicate/README.md

   the incoming stream.
 If the option is not set or set to 0, duplicate uses a default value of 8MB

+the value of the buffer option should be choosen carefully.
+Indeed, if the buffer is too short, it has been observed that the delay seems to not have any effect.

 ### example

 ```toml